 |Mitchell L. Yell||University of South Carolina|

 Behavioral Disorders is published quarterly by the Hammill Institute on Disabilities.
-The mission of the journal is to publish scholarly articles related to the education and general welfare of children and youth with emotional and behavioral disorders.
-Articles published in Behavioral Disorders include original research, reviews of research, theoretical papers, and policy analyses that have implications for the education of children and youth with emo-tional and behavioral disorders.
+The mission of the journal is to offer scholarly articles related to the education and general welfare of children and youth with emotional and behavioral disorders.
+Articles published in Behavioral Disorders are original research, brief reports, reviews of research, theoretical papers, policy analyses, and forum papers that have implications for the education of children and youth with emotional and behavioral disorders.

 Types of Manuscripts

-1. Original Research Studies are studies using a range of appropriate group quantitative, single-subject, and qualitative research designs.
+1. Original Research Studies are studies using a range of appropriate group quantitative, single-case, and qualitative research designs.
+Behavioral Disorders welcomes the submission of high-quality (a) replication studies and (b) studies with null effects, which will be given full consideration and reviewed as any other original research study.

-2. Research Reviews consist of quantitative and/or qualitative syntheses of research. (e.g., meta-analysis, evidence-based review, narrative literature review).
+3. Research Reviews consist of systematic quantitative and/or qualitative syntheses of research (e.g., meta-analysis, evidence-based review, narrative literature review).

-3. Theoretical papers are authoritative examinations of significant and topi-cal issues.
+4. Theoretical Papers are authoritative examinations of the theoretical perspectives underlying significant and topical issues.

-5. Forum Papers “position papers” intended to generate discussion related to a topical issue in the field.
+6. Forum Papers are “position papers” intended to advance the field’s understanding of an emerging or controversial issue, generate discussion related to a topical issue in the field, or both.

 Review Process and Criteria

 Submitted manuscripts are screened for appropriateness of topic and quality before being sent out for review.
 Articles selected for review reflect sound research design and/or theoretical orientation, contribute to the knowledge base in the area of emotional and behavioral disorders, and serve the needs and interests of our primary audiences (e.g., scholars, researchers, teacher educators, teachers, psychologists, administrators).
-Manuscripts are re-viewed by at least two, but typically three, experts in the field who make recommendations to an associate editor (i.e., accept as is or with minor revisions, accept with major revisions, revise and resubmit, or reject) based on the associate editor’s overall judgment regarding the quality of the work and its contribution to the professional literature.
-In making that determi-nation, reviewers are asked to consider the quality of the rationale for the work, literature review, methods, results, implications, limitations, and writing.
+Manuscripts are reviewed by at least two, but typically three, experts in the field who make recommendations to an associate editor (i.e., accept as is or with minor revisions, accept with major revisions, revise and resubmit, or reject) based on the associate editor’s overall judgment regarding the quality of the work and its contribution to the professional literature.
+In making that determination, reviewers are asked to consider the quality of the rationale for the work, literature review, methods, results, implications, limitations, and writing.
 Associate editors then make recommendations to the journal editors based on the input of the reviewers and their own reading of the manuscript.
 Editors make final decisions concerning publication.
-The review process typi-cally requires two months.
-During the review process inquiries may be addressed to the editors via <?>.
+The review process typcally requires two to three months.
+During this process inquiries may be addressed to the editors via the email addresses listed at the end of this document.
 The editors reserve the right to make changes in wording that do not change the meaning of the text.

 Guidelines specified in the Publication Manual of the American Psychological Association (6th edition, 2010) should be followed.
 Pay particular attention to the sections concerning guidelines for nonsexist language, avoiding ethnic bias, and referring to people with disabilities using person-first language.
 NOTE.
 Authors for Whom English Is a Second Language: It is highly recommended to have a colleague or copyeditor who is fluent in English review the manuscript before submission.